doug-square/dgsq.net/README.md

 - Custom URL slugs with SEO-friendly permalinks
 - Featured images in posts are displayed in index, tag, and archive pages
 - Support for static pages with custom URLs
+- Support for custom homepage - useful if you want to build a website, not a blog

 ## Quick Start